 Buying Your Blue Lagoon Ticket Package

 The cheapest tier is the Comfort Package, which starts at about $44 to $60+.
 This price includes entrance, a silica mud mask, a towel, and your first drink.
+We have used this package before and it is perfectly fine!
+You should not feel like you have to pay more if you don’t want to!

 The next tier up is the Premium Package.
 At about $66 to $100+, this package includes the same as the Comfort Package plus an extra face mask, slippers and bathrobe, and a reservation at the Lava Restaurant with a glass of sparkling wine with your meal.
+The restaurant is a really nice touch to this package.

 The last package choice is for anyone who really craves relaxation!
 The Luxury Package is $584 to $621.
 It gives you four lovely hours at the Retreat Spa and a private changing room, plus unlimited access to the Retreat Lagoon and Blue Lagoon.